-We know that mid terms can be a stressful time of year for students.
-So, if you think you need Extenuating Circumstances over your exams and midterms, come and speak to us.
-We are offering drop-in sessions (no appointment needed) at the following times:
+We know that exams and assessments can be a stressful time of year for students.
+So, if you think you need Extenuating Circumstances over your exams or deadlines, please get in touch with us.

 What are Extenuating Circumstances?